srlehn/termimg/README.md

 **VERY EXPERIMENTAL!!**

+There are still many small issues to be fixed.

+---

 The rectangular drawing area for an image is given in cell coordinates (not pixels).
 Origin is the upper left corner.